Warts: Immunotherapy with Gardasil

 The most common presentation of HPV is warts that grow on the skin, also known as cutaneous warts.
 They may appear on the hands, feet, or other parts of the body.
 They can be a source of discomfort, embarrassment, and frustration and can even cause cancer.

-In recent years, researchers have been exploring new ways to treat warts.
-One promising method is using an HPV vaccine designed to treat specific HPV types that cause cervical cancer and genital warts.
+In recent years, researchers have been exploring new ways to treat wart.
+One promising method is using a vaccine designed to treat specific HPV types that cause cervical cancer and genital warts.

 Traditional Wart Removal Methods: